 As our world becomes increasingly complex and interconnected, there is a pressing need for youth to develop global competence.
 Project Zero researcher Veronica Boix Mansilla, in collaboration with Anthony Jackson of Asia Society and the U.S. Council of Chief State School Officers, developed a widely recognized definition for global competence: “The capacity and disposition to understand and act on issues of global significance” (2011).
-While it is possible to teach the relevant dispositions through traditional means in the classroom, this new PD Collaborative project called Museums Go Global seeks to show how, by leveraging the vast holdings of museums, we can engage students in novel ways and thereby deepen their learning.
+While it is possible to instill the relevant dispositions through traditional means in the classroom, this new PD Collaborative project called Museums Go Global seeks to demonstrate how, by leveraging the vast holdings of museums, educators can engage students in novel ways and thereby deepen their learning.

-The project has four main objectives:
+The project had four main objectives:

 (1) to build skills and confidence in the cohort of classroom teachers and museum educators to educate for global competence using museum collections, (2) to foster deeper collaboration between classroom teachers and museum educators, (3) to create exemplary lessons and then circulate them widely by publishing them on the Learning Lab platform, and (4) to model the use of GTRs within the Learning Lab platform.